An = Anum: An = Anum, its forerunner and other related texts

-YBC 2401, the most complete known example, was copied by the Assyrian scribe Kidin-Sin during the reign of Tiglath-Pileser I according to its colophon.
+Copies from the second millennium BCE are known from Nippur, Babylon, Nineveh, Assur and Hattusa.
+YBC 2401, the most complete exemplar, was copied by the Assyrian scribe Kidin-Sin during the reign of Tiglath-Pileser I according to its colophon.
 This indicates that while Babylonian in origin, An = Anum already reached Assyria by the final decades of the second millennium BCE.
 Kidin-Sin wrote that he relied on "old tablets" containing the list.

 An = Anum continued to be copied in the first millennium BCE.
-For example, both the list itself and various references to it are known from an archive from Seleucid Uruk.
-Some of the known copies slightly differ from each other.
+Neo-Assyrian fragments are known almost exclusively from Nineveh.
+23 fragments dated to either the Neo-Babylonian or Late Babylonian period are known, but their provenance and precise dating are often uncertain.
+Both the list itself and various references to it are known from an archive from Seleucid Uruk.